ltrinchini/libft/README.md

 ## Usage <a name = "usage"></a>

-To use it you must include libft.h in your project and when compiling call the archive like this:
+To use it you must include libft.h in your project and when compiling call the static library like this:
 ``` Bash
 	gcc -o myprogram myprogam.c -L. -lft
 ```